 DMT’s earliest origin is as part of a spiritual medicine called ayahuasca, which was used by indigenous people in the parts of South America that make up Peru, Colombia and Brazil today.
 The compound is derived from the Psychotria viridis and Banisteriopsis caapi plants — believed to common ingredients in the preparation of ayahuasca, which is brewed and served in the form of a beverage.

-The Effects of DMT
+What Are The Effects of DMT?

 Like psychedelic mushrooms and LSD, DMT affects the brain’s serotonin receptors.
 Serotonin is one of the chemicals responsible for feelings of happiness and well-being.